Ten New Word Lists!

 One of the most useful Scrabble lists is a Hangs list.
 When there’s a two-letter word already on the playing board, this list tells you all the three-letter words that can be formed by adding one letter to the front or back of the existing word.
 Here is the 7th Ed 2 to make 3 Hangs List.

-There are 7 additions to the Sixth Edition hangs list: ARO, ATS, BAE, DOX, FAM, FAV and VAX.
+There are 7 additions in the Seventh Edition hangs list: ARO, ATS, BAE, DOX, FAM, FAV and VAX.
 At the same time, there are three deletions in this edition: FAG, FEM, GIP.

 3 To Make 4 (Hangs List)